 - Garnish with coffee beans.

-- 1.5 oz ginger syrup (simple syrup prepared with fresh crushed ginger)
+- 1.5 oz ginger syrup (simple syrup prepared with freshly crushed ginger)

 - .5 oz maple syrup